 Bold Monk Brewing Co.

 Bold Monk Brewing Co. is one of Atlanta’s newer breweries.
 Housed in an industrial complex in West Midtown, Bold Monk has a restaurant, a library, a coffee house and a newly completed beer garden.
-They literally want you to find your spot and enjoy yourself.
+They literally want you to find your most comfortable spot and enjoy yourself.
 One thing that really surprised me about Bold Monk is they also serve brunch till 3pm on the weekends.
 I’m a big fan of breakfast all day so I can’t wait to go back and do brunch.
 There’s a mixed berry waffle with whipped cream, calling my name.

 Bold Monk Beer